Last updated on June 22nd, 2023 at 03:50 pm

 My name is Frank and I run a travel agency in Bogota, Colombia.
 Have fun while reading!

-Colombian food is so diverse that even if you were to travel to the main destinations, you would still miss out on many typical dishes!
+Colombian cuisine is extremely diverse, with so many typical dishes that even if you were to visit the main destinations, you would still miss out on many of them!

-Besides originating from native indigenous, Spanish and African cuisines, Colombian cuisine varies in each one of the 6 natural regions because of the immense availability of ingredients, thanks to having all the thermal floors.
+The cuisine originated from native indigenous, Spanish, and African influences, and varies in each of the six natural regions due to the immense availability of ingredients, thanks to having all the thermal floors.

-Read on to discover the main typical dishes from each region you should eat on your trip to Colombia!
+Read on to discover the main typical dishes from each region that you should try on your trip to Colombia!

 Typical dishes from the Andean Region